Susan Amatangelo

 Biography

-As a child, I longed to be able to understand the lively conversation around my grandparents’ dinner table.
-They had immigrated to the United States (Boston) with their children in the 1950s, when my father was 14 years old.
-While I did not speak much Italian growing up, I heard the language regularly (as well as my family’s abruzzese dialect) and began to study Italian in middle school.
-When the time came to select a college, one of my main criteria was the opportunity to study abroad in Italy, where I could learn to speak fluent Italian.
-Smith College helped me to realize my dream, enabling me to live and study in Florence during my “junior” year.
-My love affair with Firenze continues to this day.
+As a child, I longed to be able to understand the lively conversation around my grandparents’ dinner table every Sunday.
+They had immigrated to the United States (Boston, MA) with their children in the 1950s, when my father was 14 years old.
+While I did not speak much Italian growing up, I heard the language (as well as my family’s abruzzese dialect) regularly and began to study Italian in middle school.
+When the time came to select a college, one of my main criteria was the opportunity to study abroad in Italy, where I could immerse myself in the Italian language and culture.
+Smith College’s JYA program in Italy helped me to realize my dream, enabling me to live and study in Florence for ten months.
+My Italian experience in Firenze differed dramatically from the language and culture of my own family, offering me another perspective and “home” within Italy.

-My academic program at Smith was initially focused on English literature, to which I later added an Italian major.
-My interest in literature began in high school, fostered by my mother’s family: my grandmother had grown up in Ireland memorizing English and Irish poetry and spoke fluent Irish (Gaelic).
-Foreign language was important to my Irish relatives, as well: my aunt excelled in Latin, and one of my uncles was a scholar of Slavic Languages.
+As a student at Smith College, I first declared English literature as my major, to which I later added Italian.
+My interest in literature began in high school, fostered by my mother’s family: my grandmother had grown up in Ireland memorizing Irish and English poetry, and she spoke fluent Irish (or Gaelic, as she called it).
+Language studies were important to my Irish relatives, as well: my aunt excelled in Latin, and one of my uncles became a professor of Slavic languages and literatures.

-After receiving my B.A. at Smith College, I enrolled directly in a PhD program at Harvard University.
-I was unsure, at first, whether to apply to programs in English literature or Italian literature, but I knew that Italian and Italy had to be a major part of my professional life.
-At Harvard, I discovered that my true literary interests were not the medieval and Renaissance authors I had studied at Smith, as much as I revered them; rather, I gravitated toward modern and contemporary prose, women writers, and literary analysis through the lens of gender.
+In my final year at Smith, I knew that graduate school was my next step but was unsure, at first, whether to apply to programs in English literature or Italian literature.
+Ultimately, I decided that deepening my engagement with Italian language, literature, and culture was a priority in my life.
+At Harvard University, where I pursued my M.A. and PhD in Romance Languages and Literatures, I discovered that my true literary interests were not the medieval and Renaissance authors I had studied as an undergraduate, as much as I revered them; instead, I gravitated toward modern and contemporary prose, women writers, and literary analysis through the lens of gender.

 Selected Grants, Awards, Honors